-The Company has an induction program for new directors; and promotes and encourages and has policies for payment for the ongoing professional development by directors.
-The Board, through the NRGC, annually reviews and provides appropriate training and development opportunities for directors.
+The Company has an induction program for new directors.
+It encourages professional development and has policies for payment for the ongoing professional development of Directors.
+The Board, through the NRGC, annually reviews and provides appropriate training and development opportunities for Directors.